MithunSrinivas28/Level-2-CL-CY-Report/README.md

 # Task 1: AWS Lambda

 #### What is AWS Lambda and Why is it Used?
-AWS lambda is a severless compute sercive which helps to run the events or a code without a server.The users has to pay for the run time of the event or the application which helps in scalability and cost cutting.
-Its a paradigm shift in the field of cloud which helped to manage the servers in a better way
+AWS lambda is a severless compute service which helps to run the events or a code without a server.The user has to pay for the run time of the event or the application ,this feature helps in scalability and cost cutting.
+Its a paradigm shift in the field of cloud which helped to manage the servers in a better way.

 ## Snippets of the task

-Flowchar of the Deploying  a chat app in Aws lambda
+Flowchart of the Deploying  a chat app in Aws lambda
 ![Lambda Task](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/lambda_task.jpg)

 ![List of API](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/List%20of%20api.jpeg)

 ![WebSocket Connected](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/socketconnected.png)

+## Key learnings

-I learnt how to create a lambda fucntion ,websockets api and link them with different routes know as connect disconnect and sendMessage,I then connect the url with the help of Thunderclient API(i also tried it with Postman API)The below snippets shows that two users being connected
+I learnt how to create a lambda fucntion ,websockets api and link them with different routes know as connect disconnect and sendMessage,I then connected the url with the help of Thunderclient API(i also tried it with Postman API)The below snippets shows that two users being connected

 This task helped me to understand how to configure the aws lambdas and Api with permissions and environment variables.
 I also tried debugging 502 ERROR with the Cloud watch logs
 ### Output